PRODUCING & ENTERTAINMENT EXECUTIVE PROGRAM

 Q: Does Act One help students find housing?

-A: After Opening Retreat, students are responsible for their own housing.
+A: Students are responsible for their own housing.
 Act One does not officially facilitate or find housing for students.
 That said, we often hear about available housing, and pass along that info to students.
 We also have an alumni Facebook page, where alums often post housing notices.
 Church classifieds and other students are usually your best bet for finding housing.

 Q: Why do you need my resume/future plans/etc.?